 - 55% of communication is attributable to non-verbal behaviors like body language and facial expressions;

 - 38% of communication is attributable to voice including volume, tone, pitch, cadence, and quality; and only

 - 7% of communication is attributable to the words used.

 Another way to view this is that the “written word” by itself (for most people) is the least effective way to communicate.
 Ah, but if as a virtual team we are not located together and potentially not even working at the same time, how do we overcome this challenge?

 As this series develops, we will see that virtual organizations are not without their own challenges.
-Each organization, depending on the make-up of the individuals and the work being done, will also incurr its own organizational specific challenges in addition to that of communcation.
+Each organization, depending on the make-up of the individuals and the work being done, will also incur its own organizational specific challenges in addition to that of communication.